Most probable paths for developed processes: Equations for developed most probable paths

-\begin{remark} Considering the actual question of controllability, we know that if $u_t = u$ is independent of time, then we can find a curve $\dot \gamma_t = \ptr_t \int_0^t \Sigma_s^{1/2} \dot \omega_s \, ds + u(\dot \gamma_t)$ connecting any pair of points if $E$ is bracket-generating by \cite[Proposition~26]{boscain2019introduction}.
-We call $E$ bracket-generating if the sections of $E$ and its iterated brackets span the entire tangent bundle $TM$. \end{remark}
+\begin{remark} Considering the actual question of controllability, that is, if we can reach any point $y$ in $M$ from $o$ with a developed curve, we know that if $u_t = u$ is time-homogeneous, then we can find a curve $\dot \gamma_t = \ptr_t \int_0^t \Sigma_s^{1/2} \dot \omega_s \, ds + u(\gamma_t)$ connecting any pair of points if $E$ is bracket-generating, see \cite[Proposition~26]{boscain2019introduction}.
+We call $E$ bracket-generating if the sections of $E$ and their iterated brackets span the entire tangent bundle $TM$. \end{remark}